-- Completion of the curriculum requirements. - Completion of a minimum of 60 quarter-hours of graduate credit. - A cumulative graduate grade point average of at least 3.00. - Completion of the Master's research requirement, successful defense of the Master's thesis and submission of a final bound copy of the thesis.
+- Has completed all prescribed academic requirements; - Has completed a minimum of 60 quarter-hours of graduate credit; - Is not on academic probation in the MS program, has a cumulative grade point average of 3.0 or higher, and has no outstanding grade which is incomplete; - Has completed the Master's research requirement of successful defense of the Master's thesis and submission of a final bound copy of the thesis.
 The paper must be of publication quality.